|

 (1989)

-Earnest and effective biography of Bishop Romero of El Salvador.
+Earnest and effective biography of Bishop Oscar Romero of El Salvador.
 Raul

 Julia is excellent in the title role, showing the bishop moving from